-Cochran, citing "certain disappointments and difficulties," informed December 14, 1951 Sukanto that the US government could not continue to send "groups of police officers to the United States for formal police indoctrination and training."
-But because of US gratification with Indonesian operations against dissident elements, and with "the very real progress" made by the police, the United States thought that some extension of training assistance "would be mutually beneficial."27 orbit."28 December 28, 1951 Cochran met with Subardjo, who said that he remained strongly opposed to the unilateral abrogation of the union statute.
-He promised that Cochran's draft note with the required MSA assurances would soon be considered by the cabinet.29 January 4, 1952 January 8, 1952 the MSA agreement: "By your action you have been responsible for persuading [the Indonesian government] to take [an] additional step toward alignment with [the] West."31
+- December 14, 1951 Cochran, citing "certain disappointments and difficulties," informed Sukanto that the US government could not continue to send "groups of police officers to the United States for formal police indoctrination and training."
+But because of US gratification with Indonesian operations against dissident elements, and with "the very real progress" made by the police, the United States thought that some extension of training assistance "would be mutually beneficial." - December 17, 1951 ECA defended its work in Indonesia to the State Department, arguing "that it would be defeatist to abolish or cripple the program just at a time when many of the initial difficulties are being overcome...In receiving ECA aid, Indonesia has accepted another tie with the free West, a tie which in the long run will help pull the country away from the Red orbit." - December 28, 1951 Cochran met with Subardjo, who said that he remained strongly opposed to the unilateral abrogation of the union statute.
+He promised that Cochran's draft note with the required MSA assurances would soon be considered by the cabinet. - January 4, 1952 Cochran gave Subardjo the final text of a diplomatic note with the assurances required by Section 511 (a) of the MSA, including a reference to the aid's contribution to "the defensive strength of the free world."
+The foreign minister promised to deliver a note of acceptance the next day.